Originally published at https://ideapod.com/differences-loving-being-in-love/

 Being in love is like a force that you cannot control.
 It’s why women stay with men who beat them, men stay with women who cheat, and relationships go on far longer than they should: you can’t control who you are in love with.

-You can, on the other hand, decide to love people in your love.
+You can, on the other hand, decide to love people in your life.
 It’s why you can allow people in and out of your life, even if it hurts.

 10) You Work Toward Goals Together When They Are in Love